 He has also taught, researched and published on the culture of the late Roman world, and on public engagement with the past.

 Adam has also spent time working as a field archaeologist in Ireland and Albania and has worked in a drug and alcohol rehabilitation centre for three years.

 Adam joined the College three years ago as Head of RS and PSHE, before taking on the role of Assistant Head of Sixth Form.
-This year, Adam was promoted to Deputy Head (Academic).
+Adam was promoted to Deputy Head (Academic) in September 2018.

 Charlotte Futter - Assistant Head (Pastoral)

 Charlotte’s first taste of teaching was as an assistant at a college in France, during her year out from studying for a BA in French, English and European Comparative Literature.

 After graduating, Charlotte spent two years in Japan, where she studied the language and worked at senior high schools in Kagoshima.

 Upon her return to the UK, Charlotte completed a PGCE at Nottingham University in French and Japanese, before starting her career at Dartford Grammar School for Boys – teaching French and Japanese.
 During her second year, Charlotte was promoted to Head of the Japanese Department and second in the Languages Faculty.

 Charlotte then spent five years at Whitgift School, an Independent Boys’ School, where she worked as Head of Lower School.

 A move to Kuala Lumpur saw a brief hiatus from teaching to look after her two young children.